v-federicoar/azure-databricks-streaming-analytics/README.md

 1. The outputs of the build is a file named **azure-databricks-job-1.0-SNAPSHOT.jar** in the **./AzureDataBricksJob/target** directory.

 ### Create a Databricks cluster
+!!! review the UI changed

 1. In the Databricks workspace, click **Compute**, then click **Create cluster**.
 Enter the cluster name you created in step 3 of the **configure custom logging for the Databricks job** section above.

 1. Select **Standard** for **Cluster Mode**.

 1. Set **Databricks runtime version** to **7.3 Extended Support (Scala 2.12, Apache Spark 3.0.1)**
+//not longer exist 3.0.1 and the current code doesn't work on the available clusters

 1. Deselect **Enable autoscaling**.

 1. Set **Worker Type** to **Standard_DS3_v2**.

 1. Set **Workers** to **2**.
+// we could use single node as demo, for cost.

 1. Set **Driver Type** to **Same as worker**

    #### Optional - Configure Azure Log Analytics
+   //not tested

    1. Follow the instructions in [Monitoring Azure Databricks](https://github.com/mspnp/spark-monitoring) to build the monitoring library and upload the resulting library files to your workspace.